damonmac/learn-xgboost/README.md

 So far we have made a few observations.
 Simply comparing name strings doesn't best represent the data to the machine.
 Data needs to be normalized and bucketized as we build features.
 We have only represented optimistic features to the classifier - patterns to learn that mean you are the same.
 Next we will uncomment the differentNames clause in the code.

-Question: What will happen with the differentNames clause uncommented?
+*Question:* What will happen with the differentNames clause uncommented?

 Create the new vectors and train the model.

-Question: Was the accuracy improved?
+*Question:* Was the accuracy improved?
 How much?
 How is this implementation flawed?

 Next consider the dates in the input data.
 Close inspection will show that often birth dates are estimates, based on age declared at the time the record is made.
 So we need to come up with a way to represent year alignment that is close - and let the machine learn which cases it should pay attention to that.
 We have already called out the date fields in CreateFeatureVectors2.java (DATE_FIELDS = {10, 24, 38, 66}).
 Please review the code commented out that does more than a string compare for the date fields.

 Remember that 0 is the default value, and means no data.
 So how will we represent year alignment, and the differences?

-Question: What value will the date fields contain if the year differs by 1?
+*Question:* What value will the date fields contain if the year differs by 1?
 What about if they differ by 2, or 5?

 Please run the CreateFeatureVectors2.java file after uncommenting the code that compares the years into buckets and train a new model.

-Question: What is the accuracy now?
+*Question:* What is the accuracy now?
 How could you improve this bucketing?

 ### Analyzing the model
 We have been using the accuracy at 50% probability to measure our progress by running the train-simple.py script, but there are lots of other ways to analyze our model.
 Also, accuracy might be better if we choose to look at a different probability threshold.
 Please take some time and review the train.py script.
 Can you see it contains the same train and predict from the train-simple.py script, but there are additional modules loaded.
 There is logging and artifact collection using mlflow.
 There are additional analysis tools setup - and we have the results at each training iteration.

 To start with you can see we will graph the accuracy at each training iteration.
 Please train the same vectors you trained above, but this time use the py/train.py script instead of the py/train-simple.py script.

 The train.py script will present a number of graphs: Error rates for each iteration, Logloss for each training iteration, Precision/Recall curve for your model, feature importance for your model, and a the decision tree from your model.
 (Note: You can close each graph as it pops up, and the next graph will appear.)
+Please review each graph and spend some time on the feature importance, and tree plot graphs.

+*Question:* What are the three most important features of your model?

+*Question:* Where in the tree plot is your most important feature?

 We haven't discussed overfitting yet, but your simple training output showed that the error rate of your test set actually started getting worse during training.
 The Error rates graph gives you some idea of where your test set error rates stopped getting better.